29th Goya Awards

-The 29th Goya Awards were presented at the Madrid Marriott Auditorium Hotel in Madrid on February 7, 2015 to honour the best in Spanish films of 2014.
+The 29th Goya Awards ceremony, presented by the Academy of Cinematographic Arts and Sciences of Spain, took place at the Madrid Marriott Auditorium Hotel in Madrid on 7 February 2015 to honour the best in Spanish films of 2014.
 Actor and comedian Dani Rovira was the master of ceremonies.
-Nominees were announced on January 7, 2015.
 Marshland won ten awards, including Best Film, Best Director, Best Original Screenplay, and Best Actor.